 Step 3: Assess Your Skills

-An important part of your undergraduate experience is acquiring the knowledge necessary to succeed in the work environment later in life.
+An important part of your undergraduate experience is acquiring the knowledge necessary to succeed in your career.
 Besides grades and coursework, many potential employers look for job candidates that already have skills directly relevant to the profession.
-Think of college as the time to build your resume for your future career.
+College is the time to build your resume for your future career.
 The big question is, what particular skills do you need for the career you have chosen?

-As you read internship and job postings, make a list of the skills (hands-on and soft skills) and coursework that are needed for the positions that interest you.
+As you read internship and job postings, make a list of the skills that are needed for the careers that interest you.
 Make a list of your work-related skills, and update this list on a regular basis.
 Do your skills match the job descriptions?
 Where can you gain the skills you don't have or still need to improve?
 Meet with your academic advisor to discuss these topics.

 Step 4: Develop Skills

 As a student, each experience you have is a stepping stone to the next position.
-Participating in volunteer experiences, student organizations, research opportunities, and/or part-time jobs before you apply for an internship or formal research program will make you a stronger applicant for the program you wish to apply.
-The process of acquiring these skills take time, so it is possible that you will not be ready to engage in an internship until you are a junior or senior.
-For this reason, many facilities require that their interns be upper-level undergraduates.
+Participating in volunteer experiences, student organizations, research opportunities, and/or part-time jobs before you apply for an internship or formal research program will make you a stronger applicant.

 Step 5: Articulate Your Skills